 On page SEO is just what it sounds like.
-Anything that is sitting on your web hosting server, of which you have complete control, can be optimized via what has come to be know, for obvious reasons, as “On-Page” SEO.
-Techniques utilizing this strategy include title and meta description tag optimization, heading tag and image alt tag optimization, social media sharing buttons, creating quality content for your end users, just to name a few.
+Anything that is sitting on your web hosting server, of which you have complete control, can be optimized via what has come to be know, for obvious reasons, as “on Page SEO.”
+Techniques utilizing this strategy include title and meta description tag optimization, heading tag and image alt tag optimization, social media sharing buttons, and creating quality content for your end users, just to name a few.

 You may be asking yourself what is so great about ranking #1, as opposed to #53 for a specific search term.
 Do you get an award or some type of certificate?
 Well, not exactly.
 However, by ranking in the #1 position for a targeted keyword phrase, you are going to bring more traffic to your site.
 And not just ANY traffic, but TARGETED traffic.
 More on this in a moment.

 Suffice it to say that by connecting the people of the web that are looking for a good, local hardware store with your business, your sales are logically going to rise.
 But bringing the demand to the supply is not enough.
 Converting would-be customers into actual customers is what good, effective SEO is all about.
 For each new conversion that a client makes via SEO, his business’s profitability goes up.
 This is where the baton is passed from the computer geek (the SEO) to the business owner.
-The SEO cannot be at the business when the new customers arrive and give them good customer service and quality products.
-This is completely up to the business owner/employee on staff.
+The SEO cannot be physically at the business when new potential customers arrive to make the sale.
+Actually closing the deal is up to the business owner/employee on staff.
 Believe me, this is an important distinction that you will want to keep in mind when executing your SEO campaign.

 Traffic V. Targeted Traffic

-Notice above that I emphasized the word “Targeted” in relation to the new traffic SEOs are capable of bringing to a client’s web site.
+Notice above that I emphasized the word “targeted” in relation to the new traffic SEOs are capable of bringing to a client’s web page.
 Some people think that simply bringing generic traffic to one’s web site is what SEO is all about.
 I could not disagree with them more.
 This strategy is akin to putting the cart before the proverbial horse.

 Simply bringing traffic to a web page is not going to do a thing for the profitability of your business.
-This is why the knowledgable SEO will instead focus on bringing targeted traffic to a client’s web pages.
+This is why a knowledgable SEO will instead focus on bringing targeted traffic to a client’s web pages.
 Notice that I did not say Web site.
 More on this in a moment.
 Bringing targeted traffic to a web page is going to drastically increase the likelihood of converting that visitor into a paying customer.

 Optimizing a web page for the keyword phrase “Chicago performing arts” is not going to do a thing for the Fort Collins hardware store owner’s sales.
 Why?
 Because the new people he is bringing to the Fort Collins hardware store’s pages, via the keyword phrase “Chicago performing arts” are not in the market for hardware being sold in Northern Colorado.
 They are in the market for Chicago performing arts venues.
 Sure, the hardware store owner’s page views are going to go up, maybe by a whole bunch, but it will do nothing for his bottom line.
 This is the difference between generic traffic and targeted traffic.
 It is also the difference between Black Hat SEO and White Hat SEO